dortania/OpenCore-Install-Guide/extras/kalsr-fix.md

 Whenever the returned value is **not** the original(`0x6B500000` vs `0x6B626000`), just add +1 to your final slide value.
 This is due to rounding.
 So for example `0x35A` converted to decimal becomes `858` and then +1 will give you `slide= 858`.

-> But wait just a second, this is higher than 256!
+> But wait for just a second, this is higher than 256!

 That is correct, this is caused by memory maps that include `Above4GDecoding` sectors which cannot be used.
 So you will need to keep going down the list until you find a small enough value(for us that would be `0000000000100000`)